 [Section 403.077, F.S.]

-E. Within 60 days after certification of any associated linear facility the Licensee shall file, a notice of the certified route with the Department’s clerk – Office of General Counsel and the clerk of the circuit court for each county through which the corridor will pass.
+E. Within 60 days after Certification of any linear Associated Facility, the Licensee shall file a notice of the certified route with the Department’s clerk – Office of General Counsel and the clerk of the circuit court for each county through which the Corridor will pass.

-The notice shall consist of maps or aerial photographs in the scale of 1:24,000 which clearly show the location of the certified route and shall state that the certification of the corridor will result in the acquisition of rights-of-way within the corridor.
+The notice shall consist of maps or aerial photographs in the scale of 1:24,000 which clearly show the location of the certified route and shall state that the Certification of the Corridor will result in the acquisition of Rights-of-Way within the Corridor.

 [Section 403.5112, F.S.]